Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 # Misrenders (including cases when misrendered char covers another CP)
 - 13468: other legs
-- 13478: traces of erased knee
+- 13478: frankenmade from scratch after 13527 using old hands
 - 1347D: covered
 - 134C3: leaning by 45° to the left (rather than lying)
 - 134D9: shorter clothes